HTTP-RPC/Kilo/README.md

     ...
 }
 ```

-#### Internal/Deprecated Methods
-Service types or methods that are not considered public can be tagged with the `Internal` annotation.
-This designation will be reflected in the generated documentation.
-Types or methods tagged with the `Deprecated` annotation will also be identified as such in the output.

 #### JSON Documentation
 A JSON version of the generated documentation can be obtained by specifying an "Accept" type of "application/json" in the request headers.
 The response can be used to process an API definition programatically; for example, to generate client-side stub code.